jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

-Use [svgutils](https://svgutils.readthedocs.io/) to assemble a plot with the neutralization histories and fold changes, using [imagesize](https://github.com/shibukawa/imagesize_py) to get the SVG sizes:
+Use [svgutils](https://svgutils.readthedocs.io/) to assemble a plot with the neutralization histories and fold changes:

 ```python